16 patents in this list

 TECHNION RESEARCH & DEVELOPMENT FOUNDATION LIMITED, 2023

 Prosthetic heart valve design to mitigate blood stagnation and reduce fluttering of the valve flaps.
 The valve has additional openings in the inner wall through which blood can be redirected away from the main flow path.
 This mitigates stagnation points and promotes laminar flow.
 The openings are positioned and sized to prevent turbulence and maintain low shear stress.
 The redirected flow flushes the valve walls.
-The valve also has sub-passages to further control flow and reduce volumetric flow rate.
+The valve also has sub-passages to further control flow and reduce the volumetric flow rate.
 Tethers can couple the flaps to prevent excessive fluttering.

 US20230255753A1-patent-drawing